 Our evening game drive felt as if we were in a scene from "The Lion King", including the most beautiful sunset.
 It was surreal being that close to the wildlife in their natural habitat.
 We will dedicate another post to share more detailed info about our full safari experience and what we would've done differently.

 Watamu Coastal Region- We took a short flight from Nairobi to Malindi to catch some rays and relax.
 Some of our group went deep sea fishing in the Indian Ocean off the coast of Watamu, Kenya Africa.
 Their mission was to catch lunch and they set out to accomplish just that!
 Fighting the treacherous morning waves @scoot_marley caught a Tuna and hand delivered to the chef at our accommodations for the perfect grill.
 We enjoyed the catch of the day sea side with amazing views.
 Appetizer: Tuna Tartar Lunch: Filleted, grilled Tuna Fish and vegetables served atop mashed yucca root.

 The Blue Bay Cove in Watamu, Kenya is filled with all types of marine wildlife.
-During this time of year there is low tide from about 10am-4pm where the water recedes to about ankle level and you can walk across to the surrounding islands.
+During this time of year (April-October) there is low tide from about 10am-4pm where the water recedes to about ankle level and you can walk across to the surrounding islands.
 For a few Schillings the local “fish boys” will escort you and tell you all about the marine life which I encourage because it can be dangerous walking out there and Watamu is a town that relays on tourism, so it’s an honest hustle (wear water shoes to protect your feet).